Impact of OBBB on on-site solar, battery economics & timing

 Batteries largely retain access to tax credits, yet with greater requirements for domestic content

-1. Battery ITC largely preserved.
+- Battery ITC largely preserved.
 The accelerated phase-out OBBB imposed on wind and solar does not apply to energy storage technology—including storage installed alongside a wind or solar facility.
-Batteries remain eligible for the Section 48E ITC on the original (longer) statutory timeline rather than facing the 12-month begin-construction / 2027 placed-in-service squeeze that now governs wind and solar.

-3. Commencement-of-construction interplay when paired with solar.
+- Commencement-of-construction interplay when paired with solar.
 Because the harsh new deadlines target wind and solar, a co-located project can, in principle, have its storage portion qualify under the longer battery schedule even if the solar portion misses the wind/solar deadlines, provided the battery meets the 48E rules on its own (cost allocation, separate interconnection or functional independence often used in practice—confirm with tax counsel).
-The statute and early guidance emphasize that the wind/solar phase-out “does not apply…to energy storage technology, including [storage] placed in service at a wind or solar facility,” so careful structuring and documentation matter.
-See for more: Gibson Dunn
+(Notice 2025-42 focuses on wind/solar BOC; storage wasn’t the target of this notice.)
+(IRS)

-5. Foreign-sourced supply chain limits now bite batteries too.
-OBBB layers in new Prohibited / Specified Foreign Entity and “material assistance” cost-ratio rules across Section 48E technologies, including storage.
+- Foreign-sourced supply chain limits now bite batteries too.
+OBBB layers in new Prohibited / Specified Foreign Entity rules across Section 48E technologies, including storage (separate Treasury guidance forthcoming).
+(The White House)

 Will solar pencil in a post-OBBB world?